 Google is also aiming to improve the experience of using full-screen apps while not compromising gesture controls.
 Android 12 supposedly has better accidental touch rejection when viewing full-screen content, and in turn will now let you make explicit navigation gestures when you intend to.
 That will save you from doing an awkward tap or swipe to enable gesture navigation.

 Starting with the notification shade and beyond, Android 12 is “optimizing transitions and animations” across the entire system.
-This is one of those things that’s vague and won’t be realized until later on in Android 12’s development, but any time it’s a stated goal to make the interface smoother, I’m excited.
+This is one of those things that’s vague and won’t be realized until later on in

 In a different area of interface, Android 12 also introduces a really neat feature: Haptic-coupled audio.
 Apps can now provide haptic feedback — with control over vibration strength and frequency — that is in sync with audio being played.
 So your app could have custom ringtones that match vibration with audio, or your game could simulate different experiences, with vibration perfectly matched to sound effects.